 SELECTION CRITERIA FOR ROAD CYCLING SHOES

 My discipline for each In The Know Cycling review is to evaluate gear-specific criteria that fit into four groups – Performance, Design, Quality, and Cost.
 I put an emphasis on Performance and Cost criteria in making my recommendations.
-Design should mostly be focused on delivering performance rather than to merely say you’ve got some innovation or a spec that no one else does.
+Design should mostly be focused on delivering performance rather than to merely say you’ve got some technology, spec or features no one else does.

-Normally, if it doesn’t make the gear perform better or reduce cost, a novel or unique design is wasted effort.
-With the look of shoes being important to some, some design approaches can provide a distinctive or gotta-have look in the designer’s or buyer’s eyes.
+Normally, if a novel or unique design doesn’t make the gear perform better or reduce cost, it is wasted effort.
+With the look of shoes being important to some, design approaches can provide a distinctive or gotta-have look in the designer’s or buyer’s eyes.
 I can only point out but can’t judge a distinctive look with my admittedly blind-to-fashion sensitivities.
-You are the best judge of what design looks best to you.
+You are the best judge of what looks best to you.

-I describe the criteria within in each of the four groups here.
+I describe the criteria within each of the four groups here.

-As I stated at the top of this post, efficient, comfortably fitting, good-looking power transfer is what makes a good cycling shoe and how you should choose them.
-Two-thirds of that formula – efficient and comfortably fitting power transfer – are clearly performance criteria.
+As I stated at the top of this post, efficient power transfer, comfortable fit, good-looking, and reasonably priced is what makes a good cycling shoe and how you should choose them.
+The first two of those are clearly performance criteria.

-A good fitting road cycling shoe will keep your heel immovable, toes free, and midfoot snug.
-This comes in part from picking one with the right size or, more specifically, the right “last” (heel width, instep height, forefoot width, and toe box depth).
-Fit also comes from how well the upper and closure system work to wrap you at all points across the top of your midfoot (or “metatarsal” bones), how well your arch is supported by the insole (aka footbed), and how well your heel is held in place.
+A good fitting road cycling shoe will keep your heel down on your upstroke, your toes free, your midfoot and forefoot snug and your arch well supported.
+This comes in part from picking one with the right size or, more specifically, the right “last” (heel width, instep or midfoot height, forefoot width, and toe box width and depth).
+Fit also comes from how well the upper and closure system work to wrap you at all points across the top of your forefoot, how well your arch is supported by a combination of the last and insole (aka footbed), and how well the heel cup shape aligns to your own heel.

-To keep the fit comfortable over a ride of any distance, a good shoe will 1) be breathable enough to allow your feet to cool (keeping them warm is usually done through socks or overshoes, 2) not produce any hot spots or pressure points across the top of your midfoot or along the bottom touch points between the bottom of your foot and insole and 3) allow you to adjust the fit for different situations like changing temperature, swelling feet, hill climbing or sprinting.
+To keep a good fit comfortable, you need a shoe that will 1) be breathable enough to allow your feet to cool (keeping them warm is usually done through socks or overshoes, 2) not produce any hot spots or pressure points across the top of your midfoot or along the touchpoints between the bottom of your foot and insole and 3) allow you to adjust the fit for different situations like changing temperature, normally swelling feet, hill climbing and sprinting.

-It’s important to remember then that a good fit doesn’t guarantee comfort and you can be comfortable in shoes that don’t fit you very well.
+It’s important to remember then that a good fit doesn’t guarantee comfort.
+You can also be comfortable in shoes that don’t fit you very well.
 You need both fit and comfort well secured to a stiff outsole to get good power transfer over miles and miles of riding.

-Since everyone’s feet are a little different, I can only describe the cut or “last” characteristics of cycling shoes (for example: runs narrow, wide toe box, high arch) to help steer you to those that might best fit what you know to be the characteristics of your own feet.
-And to be able to rate shoes on fit, efficiency and comfort for a range of readers, I’ve used input from a cross-section of reviewers I trust who have feet of different sizes and shapes (though sadly most are men’s feet) rather than just offer you the response to these shoes of my own sorry feet.
+Since everyone’s feet are a little different, I can only describe the cut or “last” characteristics of cycling shoes (for example: runs narrow, wide toe box, high arch, low volume forefoot, etc.) to help steer you to those that might best fit what you know to be the characteristics of your own feet.

 Once you get the right fit, the shoe’s efficiency and comfort performance are more easily discernible.

 Just because a shoe has a specific technology or design feature doesn’t mean it’s going to perform better than those that don’t have them.
 Design is a means to performance, cost, and aesthetic ends.
-Sometimes a technology or feature helps get you there, sometimes it makes no difference or actually detracts from performance and cost goals.
+Sometimes a technology or feature helps get you there while sometimes it makes no difference or actually detracts from the performance and cost goals.

-Outsole – Performance level shoes are almost always made from very stiff carbon fiber impregnated resins.
-Value shoes use less stiff carbon fibers and often nylon fibers in their soles.
+Outsole – Performance level road cycling shoes are almost always made from very stiff carbon fiber impregnated resins.
+Lower-priced or value cycling shoes use less stiff carbon fibers and often nylon fibers in their soles.
 Outsoles may also be designed with ribs or other structural features to improve their stiffness or provide desired arch support levels or toward other performance objectives.
-The bumpers on the front and back of the shoes, almost always replaceable are designed to protect the soles from damage or scuffing and, to a lesser degree, to make it easier to avoid falling on your face when you walk around off the bike or through a coffee shop.
+The bumpers on the front and back of the shoes, many of which are replaceable, are designed to protect your soles from damage or scuffing and, to a lesser degree, to make it easier to avoid falling on your face when you walk around off the bike or at a coffee shop.

 Last – The dimensions of heel width, instep height, forefoot width, and toe box depth give a shoe its unique fit characteristics.
 The proportions of these dimensions will typically remain consistent regardless of the length or size except when there are separate men’s and women’s shoes that are made with different lasts.

-With the latest generation of Boa closures called lP1 (small L, capital P, the number 1 – don’t ask me what it means), you can pull up on the dials, totally relieving all the tension in wires for a quick exit from your shoes at the end of a ride or to open them fully to put your foot in when you first put them on.
-Earlier models still found on some shoes like the Specialized S-Works 6 allow you to turn the dial one way or another to tighten or loosen the wires but don’t have this total release function, something I welcome on form-fitting shoes.
+With the latest generation of IP1 Boa dials (don’t ask me what it means), you relieve all the tension in wires by merely pulling up on each dial.
+This gives you a quick exit from your shoes at the end of a ride or allows you to open them fully to put your foot in when you first put them on.

-Laces have made a comeback with retro or football styled cycling shoes.
-You’ll see them both on high performance and value shoes most prominently from Giro.
-Laces provide almost infinite adjustment to get the fit right when you first put them on but you obviously can’t adjust them while riding unless you stop.
+String laces have made a comeback in retro or football styled cycling shoes.
+You’ll see them both on high performance and value shoes.
+Laces provide almost infinite adjustment to get the fit right when you first put your shoes on but you obviously can’t easily adjust them during a ride unless you stop.

-Ratchets, buckles, and Velcro straps are the traditional closure systems used mostly on value shoes these days but you will find straps used in combination with dial and wire closures in some cases as in the example mentioned above.
+Ratchets, buckles, and Velcro straps are the traditional closure systems used mostly on value shoes these days but you will find straps used in combination with dial and wire closures in some cases on performance shoes like those in this review.

-One piece uppers eliminate the potential pressure points or “hot spots” across the top of your feet that come with stitching or seams pressing down on them.
-The more stitching and seams, the more likely you get pressure points and potentially an uneven fit from materials that stretch differently.
+One-piece uppers eliminate the potential pressure points or “hot spots” across the top of your feet that come with stitching or seams pressing down on them.
+The more stitching and seams, the more likely you are to get pressure points and potentially an uneven fit from materials that stretch differently.

 Some shoes will use a synthetic leather upper with a more breathable mesh near the toes to provide more ventilation where feet tend to sweat more.
 Uppers will also be perforated with holes to improve breathability.
 Softer and more flexible uppers can improve flexibility and improve the shoe’s fit but may also provide more give when you are pedaling and lead to less efficient power transfer.

-Venting – To keep your feet from overheating, uppers usually have perforations throughout the upper sometimes combined with a mesh area in spots where the feet can get especially overheated.
-Some shoes are great for the summer while others with less ventilation can be worn three seasons without an overshoe but might be a little warm in the summer.
+Venting – To keep your feet from overheating, uppers usually have perforations throughout and are sometimes combined with a mesh area in spots where the feet can get especially overheated.
+Some shoes are best for the summer temps while others with less ventilation can be worn three seasons without an overshoe but might be a little warm on the hottest days.
 Most good shoes have vents in the outsole for cooling which will be covered over with an overshoe when riding in cooler weather.

-Customization – Some of the more expensive shoes have heat moldable insoles, heel cups, and even uppers to customize the fit to your shoes.
+Although you see it less often in the newer models, some of the more expensive shoes have heat-moldable insoles, heel cups, and even uppers to customize the fit to your shoes.
 Moldable insoles make sense if you have feet that pronate unusually.
-Moldable uppers or integrated upper and outsoles like on Bonts can help improve your fit if you have bunions or you have found over the years that you just have a hard time finding shoes that will fit your feet.
+Moldable uppers or integrated upper and outsoles like on Bont shoes can help improve your fit if you have bunions or you have found over the years that you just have a hard time finding shoes that will fit your feet.

 Weight – Cycling shoe weight is another place where we as riders and the industry as marketers put way too much emphasis on something that matters so relatively little.
-With the exception of a couple of outliers, most of the Performance shoes weigh within 50 grams of each other at around 250 grams per shoe.
-This is not a criterion most enthusiasts should concern themselves with.
+With the exception of a couple of outliers, most of the performance shoes weigh within 50 grams per shoe of each other.

-Walking – Chris Froome took to running in his cycling shoes on a 2016 Tour de France stage up Mount Ventoux when his bike was run over by a moto and there were no other bikes (or running shoes) immediately available.
-While none of these shoes are designed for running and few are really great to walk in for long, there are some I’ve noted that may be less desirable than most for a mid-ride trip into the café.
+Walking – Chris Froome took to running in his cycling shoes on a 2016 Tour de France stage up Mont Ventoux when his bike was run over by a moto and there were no other bikes (or running shoes) immediately available.
+While the best road cycling shoes are not designed for running and few are really great to walk in for long, there are some I’ve noted in my reviews that may be less desirable than others when you are walking around on a café or bathroom break.